sin22766/OnlineJudgeFE/README.md

 # the dev-server will set proxy table to your backend
 export TARGET=http://Your-backend

+copy simditor.css to replace original one in node_modules

 # serve with hot reload at localhost:8080
 npm run dev
 ```